Visit to Q’eros

 After taking a couple snapshots of the stunning alpine scenery, I joined Benito’s family in his stone hut.
 A few fiberglass ceiling windows brought in sun light and a small hole in the wall allowed some smoke to exit.
 But the rest of the smoke from the stove lingered.
 Benito’s wife coughed constantly as she stoked the fire with small scraps of wood mixed with pellets of alpaca dung.

-Benito and his wife and probably the children had slept in the one large bed, elevated on a wooden platform for warmth.
+Benito, his wife, and perhaps some children had slept in the one large bed, elevated on a wooden platform for warmth.
 The soiled mattress was covered with a variety of blankets and clothing.
 A couple pairs of old shoes dangled off the corners of the platform.
 Next to the bed was a stone bench, where some blankets allowed for a comfortable sitting area.
 Fabian and I were motioned towards the “guest bench” and we sat down gratefully.

 “Buenos días, Señora,” I greeted Benito’s wife.
 She smiled back and added more dung to the fire.

 “Mi oreja,” Roberto pointed to his ear.
-I wasn’t sure why he was showing me his ear until I noticed a grotesque bubble of pus seeping out of his right ear.
+I wasn’t sure why he was showing me his ear until I noticed a grotesque bubble of pus seeping out of his right lobe.

 “Caramba!
 Tienes una infección!”
 I exclaimed, stating the obvious.

 “Medicina?”
 He nodded his head, hoping that I had something to help him.
 I briefly considered giving him some saline drops or even some antibiotics that I carried in my small first-aid kit but I decided against it.
-This could be serious.
+He needed to see a doctor.

-“Necesitas ir al médico,” I insisted, adding that we could drive him to the doctor on Friday.
+“Necesitas ir al médico,” I insisted, adding that we could drive him to the closest hospital on Friday.

 He nodded again, unconvincingly.
 Fabian explained that Roberto had probably never been to a doctor in his life.
 I thought about Benito’s wife and her hacking cough.
 These were people who relied on herbal remedies to cure almost all ailments.